 Captain's Corner: Rating the last 5 Australian skippers

-Earning a Baggy green, as the Australian cap is in itself a high point in the life of a cricketer.
+Earning a baggy green cap is in itself a high point in the life of a cricketer.
 However, going on to helm the country in a sport that they pride on is even more challenging.

 #5 Steven Smith – 5/10